taddeseanb/kenya-hub/docs/user/index.md

 **The Sidebar**

-The sidebar is the main location for adding maps to the map viewer and visualising your own data or any other web data.
+The sidebar is the main location for adding maps to the map viewer and visualising your data or any other web data.

    - `Search for locations` allows you to search for a specific location and go to your area of interest.
      ![mapviewer location](./img/mapviewer_location.png)